 Selvaraj Kizhakkedath My name is Selvaraj.
 I am from Chottanikkara Kerala, I have a brown belt in Mansuria Kung fu and I love animals.

-Seth Inman I am currently a senior at Cornell University’s College of Arts & Sciences, interested in the co-evolution of public and private sector approaches to conservation across cultures.
+Seth Inman I recently graduated from Cornell University’s College of Arts & Sciences, and am interested in the co-evolution of public and private sector approaches to conservation across cultures.
 I’ve spent recent summers working on private sector conservation initiatives in India, Jordan, Chile, Nicaragua, and the Galápagos.
-I am using this experience, combined with archival research on 19th century travel in Iceland and previous coursework, to prepare for an honors history thesis.
+I used this experience, combined with archival research on 19th century travel in Iceland and previous coursework, to write an honors history thesis.

 Shailee Shah I’m an almost college graduate in Biology and English from Cornell University.
 I am interested in wildlife conservation, animal behaviour and science communication, particularly with birds.
 I enjoy blogging, photography and filmmaking and hope to turn it into a career!